Mandan's Lakewood area to get new development

 People are also reading…

-The amendment will divide the 11-acre plot into 3 lots.
+The amendment will divide the 11-acre plot into three lots.
 Two would be eligible for development, while the third would remain a pond.

 “The (remaining) pond can’t be developed.
 It’s the smallest it can be to conform to the city’s stormwater code and stormwater management,” Stromme said.